luiz504/04-ig22-clean-ddd/notes.md

 Its a universal language that every one handling the software and the domain experts can use evenly and efficiently.

  Sample:
-  the Devs create an entity (User) but the domain experts can user many other nomenclatures like: client, service provider, supplier, barman, etc...
+  the Devs create an entity (User) but the domain experts can user many other nomenclatures like: client, service provider, supplier, barman, etc.., so keep the code close to the language used with the domain experts.

 - Aggregates
 - Value Objects